netanoir/da4a/_actions/encampments/mauna-kea/mauna-kea.md

 In the following days, some 2,000 people joined the first wave of protesters.
 The encampment, which held prayer ceremonies three times a day and included a medic tent and kitchen, gained international attention.

 ![Protect Mauna Kea graphic by Dignidad Rebelde.](dignidad-rebelde.jpg)
-> Protect Mauna Kea graphic by Dignidad Rebelde.
+> Protect Mauna Kea graphic.
+Image via [Dignidad Rebelde/Flickr](https://www.flickr.com/photos/dignidadrebelde/).

 Opposition to the new Thirty Meter Telescope (TMT) and other telescopes on Mauna Kea had been mounting for years and decades.
 The newest proposal for a telescope set off centuries-old tensions around land rights, colonization and indigenous sovereignty.
 Before the occupation, lawsuits had been filed, and environmental impact statements submitted.